 What we measure: The percent of children who go directly home after our care compared to the national average

-What it means: When children leave our care, they are ready to go home and live their lives.
-We send more kids directly home from inpatient rehabilitation than the national average.
+What it means: When children leave our care, they may need therapy at short-term care facilities, but more often than not they are ready to go home and live their lives.
+We exceed the national average and are continually looking to increase the number of kids we send directly home with maximum functionality.

 Patient and family experience in our Pediatric Inpatient Rehabilitation Program